 Since March 14, we've been collecting the latest on permit cancelations and asking those who are boating: "what is paddling during COVID-19 like?"

 COVID-19 has us monitoring and changing our practices (including paddling) daily.
 You will notice the decrease in paddling stories as you move chronologically through this blog.

 **Note: CKS Online does not endorse anything written in this blog.
 Everyone interviewed below paddled locally within their communities.
-CKS’s position on paddling is that not responsible for anyone to go anywhere public or where transmission could occur.
+CKS's position on paddling is that not responsible for anyone to go anywhere public or where transmission could occur.
 No one should be leaving their house to go to public places (many put-ins) or risking hospital exposure.
-The purpose of this blog is to share relevant paddling news and stories of those who have paddled in the past week****
+The purpose of this blog is to share relevant paddling news and stories of those who did paddle in the early days of COVID-19**

 March 24, 2020

 I am struggling with the whole paddling thing right now.
 I've been running into so many people at the put-in and on the river, so I feel really guilty about going to the river right now.